 Students may withdraw from courses following the drop/add period until mid-term by completing the withdrawal process on BANNER.
 Students may withdraw from courses following the drop/add period until midterm online.
 A grade of "W" will appear in the student's official records if the student has withdrawn five or fewer times per the Limited Withdrawal Policy.
 For the sixth and each subsequent withdrawal that counts under this policy, students will receive a grade of “WF.”

 However, a student may not exercise this right to withdraw to avoid sanction for academic dishonesty.
 Instructors may assign a “W” on the proof roll for students not attending class.
 It is the responsibility of the student to complete the withdrawal process.
 A withdrawal is official when it is received and processed by the Office of the Registrar.

-Students will not be allowed to withdraw after the mid-term point of the term as published in the school calendar as required by Board of Regents’ policy; however, students may petition an exception to the Board of Regents’ withdrawal deadline for cases of hardship by completing a petition for withdrawal form available in the Office of Dean of Students.
+Students will not be allowed to withdraw after the mid-term point of the term as published in the school calendar as required by Board of Regents’ policy; however, students may petition an exception to the Board of Regents’ withdrawal deadline for cases of hardship by completing a petition for withdrawal form available in the Division of Enrollment, Marketing, and Communications.
 The petition will become a permanent part of the student’s file.
 If the petition is approved, the instructor may assign a grade of “W” or “WF” after mid-term.
 Note that “WF” is calculated in the grade point average the same as “F.” Any student who discontinues class attendance after mid-term and does not officially withdraw may be assigned a grade of “F.”

 No fee adjustment will be made for withdrawals except as outlined in the Tuition, Fees, and Costs Section of this Catalog.
 The Business and Finance Office will receive a copy of the withdrawal form for refunding if applicable.